statisticalbiotechnology/cb2030/qa/multiplehypothesistesting.md

 4. I understand that &pi;<sub>0</sub> is an estimated parameter due to the lack of information on TP and FP, but what is lambda?
     > Depending on which treshold &lambda; we place ourselves we get different estimates of &pi;<sub>0</sub>.
 The point the article makes is that if you select lambda too low, you will getr a too high estimate of  &pi;<sub>0</sub>, if you place yourself too high, there will be too much variabilityin the estimate.
 Hence the authors use a spline to fit their data, and evaluates the spine function for &lambda;=1

-1. I did not really follow how π 0 and λ were calculated/determine and how they relate to the q-value and FDR.
-Could you go through an example, maybe even use the TCGA breast cancer set, and go through step by step how you calculate these 4 variables from the data and in which order you do the calculations (which variables depend on each other?)?
-  > It would be great if you tell me why the notebook is not a good enough example in itsef?
-Try to play around a bit with the notebook before the seminar.

 ## Null statistics